calaldees/KaraKara/docs/for-admins.md

 ### Load the Queue Player
 * On a laptop connected to TV or projector screen - https://karakara.uk/player3/
+  * Using Google Chrome (or a Chrome-based browser) because nothing else supports formatted subtitles properly
+  * Set laptop to do-not-disturb mode to avoid notifications making beeps or showing up on screen
+  * Close other apps to minimise the chances of interrupting the show
+  * Test in-advance to make sure the laptop has enough CPU power to play 720p AV1 videos
 * double click anywhere for settings
   * room: test, password: test
   * "Podium mode" shows just the lyrics - useful to stick on a tablet on a podium for singers to see their lyrics while facing the audience (otherwise singers tend to sing while facing the projector screen)